jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 So usually only parents can access their ancestor’s things.

-Globalities, interface implentations and clauses make exceptions on those rules.
+Globalities, interface implementations and clauses make exceptions on those rules.

 The public ancestors of a globality are accessible from anywhere within the globality, the borders of triangles can be ignored and a clause can directly access anything in its descendant clauses and its procedure definition.